Beirut strike: Rescue workers search under rubble for signs of missing people

 Residents were distraught as they looked at the rubble that was left behind by the strike of Friday morning.
 They begged members of the Civil Defence team for help in retrieving their possessions.

-A group of women were searching for a missing relative, a mother with young children who had been last seen on a sling at the site.
+A group of were searching for a missing relative, a mother with young children who had been last seen on a sling at the site.
 The Civil Defence team instructed the group to personally check every hospital.

 A rescue worker said, “If she left on a gurney, she would be in a hospital somewhere.”